 You can also try making kimchi yourself, experimenting with different flavors and ingredients.
 Here is a video showing how to make a vegan version of traditional kimchi with napa cabbage and daikon or Korean radish.

-Kimchi recipes will vary according to what kind of kimchi you’re making, and personal taste, but here a variety of recipes to help you get started.
+Kimchi recipes will vary according to what kind of kimchi you’re making, and personal taste, but here a variety of kimchi recipes ranging from easy to hard to help you get started.

 Vegetarian Kimchi by Maangchi – This is a traditional recipe that can be made vegetarian or vegan.